JeeWeetje/iot-workshop/Azure.md

 # The Things Network & Azure IoT in unison
 ## Handling The Things Network telemetry in Azure

 This is an example of how uplink messages from The Things Network can be handled in Azure.
-In this workshop we will pass telemetry of your device to Azure Functions.
+In this workshop, we will pass telemetry of your device to Azure Functions.

 ![alt tag](img/arch/azure-telemetry-pipeline.png)

 Before connecting to Azure Functions, you will first add an Azure Stream Analytics job and Azure Event Hub.

-*Note: In this workshop we will create uniquely named Azure resources.
+*Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.*

 ### Prerequisites